Restaurants

 Audio By Carbonatix

-The Denver food scene has evolved in big ways over the past decade; while doing so, the city has shed much of its former cowtown reputation.
-But we still appreciate gloriously grilled T-bones, filets, New York strips and other juicy cuts.
+The Denver food scene has evolved over the past two decades, in the process shedding much of its former cowtown reputation.
+But this city still appreciates gloriously grilled T-bones, filets, New York strips and other juicy cuts.

 You haven’t really lived in Denver until you’ve dined at Bastien’s.